miguelmota/py-etherdelta/README.md

     - A: This method is dependent on the `get_ticker()` method.
 See above question.

-- Q: I'm getting import errors and incompatibilities
+- Q: I'm getting import errors and package incompatibilities.

     - A: Try upgrading `eth_utils` seperately